scottyhq/dinoSARaws/README.md

-# dinoSARaws
+# dinoSAR
-InSAR AWS Cloud Computing Tools
+tools for InSAR processing on AWS